ZapFile.ai

 Email (under 25MB)

 Gmail and most email providers do not compress file attachments — they either deliver them intact or reject them if they exceed the size limit.
-For photos under 25MB (most JPEGs, some RAWs) where you're not concerned about mail server storage, email preserves original quality.
+For photos under 25MB (Gmail's attachment limit) (most JPEGs, some RAWs) where you're not concerned about mail server storage, email preserves original quality.
 For larger files or RAW files, the size limit makes it impractical.

 Checking That Your Photos Arrived Intact